Overview

 Will small cells affect my health?

-So far, the majority of scientific study has not linked exposure to radio frequency emission from cell phones to specific health risks.
-The Federal Communications Commission, in consultation with the Environmental Protection Agency, Food and Drug Administration and the Occupational Health and Safety Administration, sets limits for the radio frequencies emitted by cellular data equipment, including small cells.
+The majority of scientific study on the subject has not found any link between exposure to radio frequency emission from cell phones and specific health risks.
+However, the Federal Communications Commission, in consultation with the Environmental Protection Agency, Food and Drug Administration, and the Occupational Health and Safety Administration sets limits for the radio frequencies emitted by cellular data equipment, Small cells are included in that description and are therefore limited as well.

 The FCC and the American Cancer Society and World Health Organization websites each have information about radio frequency safety that can be found here: